← Back to Home

 • Handles garbage collection

-JVM Internal Components
+Internal Components of the JVM

-a) Class Loader Subsystem
+Class Loader Subsystem

 • Bootstrap Class Loader